petermsiegel/F-string-APL/∆F_Help.md

 Cool!
 OK, not literally.

-And for a bit of a twist, let's display either degrees Centrigrade or Fahrenheit under user control (`1` => F, `0` => C).
+And for a bit of a twist, let's display either degrees Centigrade or Fahrenheit under user control (`1` => F, `0` => C).
 Here, we establish the format-string `sunFC` first, then pass it to **∆F** with an additional argument.